-In the spring of 2011, thousands of Syrians rose up to protest the dictatorship of Bashar al-Assad.
-The Assad regime launched a crackdown, which spiraled into the bloodiest civil war in the Middle East, killing more than 250,000 and displacing half of Syria’s population.
-Among the many victims was Marie Colvin, a renowned war correspondent for London’s Sunday Times, who snuck into the besieged city of Homs to cover the suffering of Syrian civilians.
+In the spring of 2011, thousands of Syrians rose up to protest the dictatorship of President Bashar al-Assad.
+In response, the Assad Regime launched a crackdown, which has spiraled into the Middle East’s bloodiest civil war, killing more than 400,000 people and displacing over 6 million.
+Among the victims was renowned war correspondent Marie Colvin who had snuck into the besieged city of Homs, despite the Assad Regime’s efforts to prohibit all reporting.

-Around the world, Syrians honored Marie for her sacrifice.
-But for years, Marie’s family and her Syrian supporters grappled with an unsolved mystery: Who killed Marie Colvin, and why?
+Around the world, friends, family, survivors of the multiple wars she had covered, and the international journalist community honored Marie for her sacrifice.
+At the same time they grappled with an unsolved mystery: Who killed Marie Colvin – and why?

-After a three-year, globetrotting investigation, CJA unearthed evidence that Marie was deliberately assassinated by Syrian military and intelligence forces.
+After a five-year, globetrotting investigation, CJA unearthed evidence that proved what had been long suspected: Marie was deliberately assassinated by Syrian military and intelligence forces.
 Her murder was part of a broader conspiracy to neutralize Syrian and foreign media through violence.
-On February 21, 2012, while Marie made her final broadcast to CNN, Syrian intelligence was closing in.
-Evidence obtained by CJA reveals that an informant’s tip led Brigadier General Rafiq Shahadah, who commanded the Homs Military-Security Committee, to the media office where Marie and other journalists were hiding.
-The Assad regime intercepted her broadcasts, confirmed her location through informants, and launched a devastating rocket attack against her.
-Marie and Rémi were killed.
-The British photographer, Paul Conroy, Syrian interpreter, Wael al-Omar, and French journalist Edith Bouvier were gravely injured.
+On February 21, 2012, as Marie was giving her interview to CNN, Syrian intelligence was closing in.
+Evidence obtained by CJA reveals that the Assad Regime intercepted her broadcasts, confirmed her location through an informant, and then launched a targeted, fatal, rocket attack killing Marie and Rémi.
+British photographer, Paul Conroy; Syrian interpreter, Wael al-Omar; and French journalist Edith Bouvier were all gravely injured.